 There are several ways to install ksconf.
-Technically, all standard Python packaging approaches should work just fine as there's no compiled code or external run-time dependencies so installation is fairly easy.
+Technically, all standard Python packaging approaches should work just fine.
 However, for non-Python developers, there are some snags.
 Installation options are listed from the most easy and recommended, to more obscure and difficult: